phpman > man > apt-transport-https(1)

 During server authentication, if certificate verification fails for some reason (expired,

-in all cases and what the default value (true) of the option Acquire::https::Verify-Peer
+all cases and what the default value (true) of the option Acquire::https::Verify-Peer and its

-and its host-specific variant provides.
-If you know exactly what you are doing, setting
+host-specific variant provides.
+If you know exactly what you are doing, setting this option

-this option to "false" allows you to skip peer certificate verification and make the
+to "false" allows you to skip peer certificate verification and make the exchange succeed.

-exchange succeed.
-Again, this option is for debugging or testing purposes only as it
+Again, this option is for debugging or testing purposes only as it removes all security

-to deactivate a security feature: The certificate provided by the server includes the
+deactivate a security feature: The certificate provided by the server includes the identity

-identity of the server which should match the DNS name used to access it.
-By default, as
+of the server which should match the DNS name used to access it.
+By default, as requested by

-requested by RFC 2818, the name of the mirror is checked against the identity found in the
+RFC 2818, the name of the mirror is checked against the identity found in the certificate.

-certificate.
-This default behavior is safe and should not be changed, but if you know that
+This default behavior is safe and should not be changed, but if you know that the server you

 Client authentication

-client certificate and the associated (unencrypted) private key, both in PEM format.
-In
+certificate and the associated (unencrypted) private key, both in PEM format.
+In practice the

 EXAMPLES